 A user likes a fast site, and so does Google.
-By practicing good technical SEO, you make it both quicker to load for users, but also more crawlable by Google.
+By practicing good technical SEO, you make it quicker to load for users and more crawlable by Google.
 A proper site structure will make your site easier to use, too.